top of page

 Team coaching creates space for leadership teams to slow down, talk things through, and see how they’re working together more clearly, especially under pressure.

-Where helpful, I incorporate evidence-based assessments and structured feedback to support insight and focus.
+I can incorporate evidence-based assessments and structured feedback to support insight and focus.
 This may include Gallup StrengthsFinder, Hogan, and HBDI, as well as stakeholder interviews and feedback reports.
 These inputs provide an external perspective and help ground the work in how the team experiences itself and how it is experienced by key stakeholders.

 Leadership teams typically engage in team coaching to: